clicon/clixon-docs/backend.rst

    Clixon plugin init function, called immediately after plugin is loaded into the backend.
 The name of the function must be called `clixon_plugin_init`.
 It returns a struct with the name of the plugin, and all other callback names. start
-   Called when application is started and initialization is complete, but before the application is placed in the background and drop privileges (see `dropping privileges`_), if those operations are requested. daemon
+   Called when application is started and initialization is complete, but before the application is placed in the background and drop privileges (see `dropping privileges`_), if those operations are requested. pre_daemon
+   Called just before server daemonizes(forks).
+Not called if in foreground. daemon
-   Called after the server has daemonized and dropped privileges. exit
+   Called after the server has daemonized and before privileges are dropped. exit
    Called just before plugin is unloaded extension